reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 In line 42 we see `'stdlib.hasRandom' : True`.
 When communicating via RPC, this instructs the server to append the signature on the receiving end.

+## Build the Game

 Finally, we able to use our previous code to play the game!

 [rps-7-loops/index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-7-loops/index.mjs#L41-L60)